mailgun/kafka-pixy/README.md

 ## Locality
 Kafka-Pixy is intended to run on the same host as the applications using it.
 Remember that it provides only message based API - no batching, therefore using it over network is suboptimal.
-To encourage local usage Kafka-Pixy binds to the Unix Domain Socket only by default.
-User has an option to enable a TCP listener but that is mostly for debugging purposes.
+To make local usage even more efficient Kafka-Pixy provides an option to serve its API via a Unix Domain Socket alongside a TCP socket (**0.0.0.0:19092** by default).

 ## HTTP API